partha-goswami/Predictive-Modeling-NYC-Taxi-Trips/README.md

 # Predictive-Modeling-NYC-Taxi-Trips
 This contains a predictive model to predict approximate trip duration for nyc taxi trips.
+This was done ar part of Analytics Vidhya's machine learning blackbelt+ program.
+Here, trip duration is predicted by the model using the input features.
+Initially we tried with a simple model, then more optimized and scaled models were obtained, thus we significantly reduced the overall mean absolute errors in test data.